bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 In this section, we will:

+- Get an overview of state management
 - Cover the fundamentals of React Hooks
 - Review the Rules of Hooks
 - Learn about the `useState` Hook
-- Discover how to create custom Hooks
+- Create custom Hooks as services

 ## Objective 1: Add buttons to select a state